 “In Material Requirements Planning (MRP), time-optimized and transparent processes are a critical success factor, but every minute, especially in economic turbulent times.
 Innovative MRP solutions based on the real-time platform SAP HANA convince with an unparalleled performance gain.”

 This description starts off using deception.
 MRP processing is not an issue at companies unless they have misconfigured their ERP system.
 Also, there is no evidence that current times are more turbulent than previous economic times.

 Finally, the real-time nature of HANA is not proven.
-HANA performs worse than Oracle 12c in analytics and has no track record of delivering well in processing or in transaction processing, which is why SAP publishes no benchmark for transactions, while in the past it did.
+HANA performs worse than Oracle 12c in analytics and has no track record of delivering well in processing or transaction processing, which is why SAP publishes no benchmark for transactions, while it did in the past.
 This point is covered in the following quotation from the book SAP Nation 2.0.

 “It has not helped matters that SAP has been opaque about HANA benchmarks.
 For two decades, its SD benchmark, which measures SAP customer order lines processed in its Sales and Distribution SD module, has been the gold standard for measuring new hardware and software infrastructure.
 It has not released those metrics using a HANA database.
 One of the (unsatisfactory) excuses offered is that the expensive hardware needed to support such a test in a lab is better shipped to paying customers.”